capoony/Tityra_hDNA_analysis/README.md

    **Comparative Results:**

-   While the tree based on reads mapped to the *Pachyramphus minor* BUSCO gene set correctly places *Tityra leucura* as sister group to *Pachyramphus minor*, the trees based on the other two BUSCO gene sets do not but rather next to the reference.
+   While the tree based on reads mapped to the *Pachyramphus minor* BUSCO gene set correctly places *Tityra leucura* as sister group to *Pachyramphus minor*, the trees based on the other two BUSCO gene sets do not, but rather place *Tityra* next to the corresponding references.
 This indicates a strong reference bias in the BUSCO gene sets of *Ochrospiza cristatus* and *Tachyphonus surinamus* and further renders the phylogenetic analysis based on the BUSCO genes from the de novo assembly unreliable.

    **Results for *Ochrospiza cristatus*:**
    ![Phylogenetic Tree Ocrist](results/phylogeny_DNA_Ocrist/phylogeny/Tityra_BUSCO.png)